cbouilla/spasm/README.md

 This enables several of useful computations on sparse matrices modulo _p_:
   * Basis of the row space
   * Basis of the kernel
-  * Row Echelon form and Reduced Row Echelon form
   * Rank
+  * (Reduced) Row Echelon Form of `A*Q`, for some permutation matrix Q

-In addition, SpaSM is capable of computing a full PLUQ factorization, but this is slower than simple echelonization.
+In addition, SpaSM is capable of computing a full PLUQ factorization, but this is slower and requires more memory than simple echelonization.
 This enables:
   * Solution of linear systems
   * Extraction of a square submatrix of maximal rank
   * Production of rank certificates